Proof of Language Proficiency

 Applications without a valid proof of language proficiency will not be accepted.
 There is no general option to submit proof at a later time.

 However, for some deadlines, it is possible to hand in a preliminary alternative proof of language proficiency, if it is among the accepted proofs of language proficiency (for example a Language Certificate instead of a TOEFL).
-Yet, this does not apply to all deadlines!
+Yet, this does not apply to all deadlines.
 Make sure to carefully read the current application instructions for your deadline so that you are aware of special conditions like this.

-Due to the different application process for the mandatory semester abroad in this program, students submit their proof of language proficiency only after having been allocated a study place abroad.
+For students in the bachelor's program in Business Administration: Due to the different application process for the mandatory semester abroad in this program, students submit their proof of language proficiency only after having been allocated a study place abroad.

 I am a native speaker, do I have to submit a proof of language proficiency?